 Image Acquisition and Overlap

-For details on image acquisition for Aerial images, please see the Aerial stereo models page
+For details on image acquisition for Aerial images, please see the Aerial Nadir Image page (also recommended for Oblique imagery).

 Depending on the type of camera and the type of object/scene, the following acquisition patterns result from given requirements: